edelstone/tints-and-shades/README.md

 1. **B:** `153 x .9 = 137.7`, rounded to 138
 1. RGB 92, 46, 138 is converted to the hex equivalent of #5c2e8a

-## Attribution
-This application is inspired by a similar app once maintained by [North Krimsly](https://highintegritydesign.com/), with significant modifications made to the calculation method and interface design.

 ## Credits
 [Michael Edelstone](https://michaeledelstone.com) designed and organized the project.
 [Nick Wing](https://github.com/wickning1) helped him with the color scripts.
 Many thanks to [Joel Carr](https://github.com/joelcarr), [Sebastian Gutierrez](https://github.com/pepas24), [Tim Scalzo](https://github.com/TJScalzo), and [Aman Agarwal](https://github.com/AmanAgarwal041) for contributing as well.</p>